-For example, a resident of the Czech Republic with 20 years of Australian Working Life Residence may receive 20/25 (80%) of a means-tested Australian pension.
+For example, a resident of the Czech Republic with 20 years of Australian Working Life Residence may receive 20/35ths (57%) of a means-tested Australian pension.

-Claim forms are available from, and can be lodged with, Centrelink or the Czech Social Security Administration
+Claim forms are available from, and can be lodged with any Centrelink Customer Service Centre or Czech Social Security Administration office.

 If you get an Australian pension in Australia, the Department of Human Services will pay it directly into your bank account every 2 weeks.